d2osborn/Power-Outages/README.md

 First, I perform the permutation test on `TOTAL.SALES` and `MONTH`, and test to see if the missingness of `TOTAL.SALES` does depend on `MONTH`.

-Second, I perform the permutation test on `TOTAL.SALES` and `NERC.REGION`, and the missingness of `TOTAL.SALES` does NOT depend on `NERC.REGION`.
+Second, I perform the permutation test on `TOTAL.SALES` and `NERC.REGION`, and the missingness of `TOTAL.SALES` does not depend on `NERC.REGION`.

 Null Hypothesis: Distribution of `NERC.REGION` when `TOTAL.SALES` is missing is the same as the distribution of `NERC.REGION` when `TOTAL.SALES` is not missing.

-Alternative Hypothesis: Distribution of `NERC.REGION` when `TOTAL.SALES` is missing is NOT same as the distribution of `NERC.REGION` when `TOTAL.SALES` is not missing.
+Alternative Hypothesis: Distribution of `NERC.REGION` when `TOTAL.SALES` is missing is NOT the same as the distribution of `NERC.REGION` when `TOTAL.SALES` is not missing.

 Below is the observed distribution of `NERC.REGION` when `TOTAL.SALES` is missing and not missing.